Information for new international students

 Here at The Tavistock and Portman NHS Foundation Trust we have a long and valued tradition of offering training to mental health professionals from overseas.
 We are proud to both invite students from across the world to our base in London, and also to deliver education across the globe in different settings.

 At the Tavistock and Portman we welcome students from around the globe.
-If you are joining us for study in 2020, you may have some queries relating to our online study and your residence.
+If you are joining us for study in 2021, you may have some queries relating to study and your residence.
 If you are from a European Union country and are currently studying with us, or about to begin one of our courses, you may also have a number of questions or concerns around Brexit.

 If you require further information about our visa process, please contact our overseas student office.